Learning Dexterous Grasping with Object-Centric Visual Affordances: Experiments

+We stress that the task at hand is dexterous grasp \emph{acquisition} with a multi-fingered hand, not end effector pose estimation.
+Accordingly, we focus our comparisons on closed-loop RL methods to pinpoint exactly where our method has impact.
+Non-RL methods that evaluate only end-effector pose, e.g.\cite{brahmbhatt2019contactgrasp}, as well as methods that directly regress 6-DoF grasp poses for a parallel-jaw gripper followed by grasp execution at that orientation~\cite{lenz2015deep,redmon,pinto2016supersizing,levine2018learning,mahler2017dex,murali2018cassl,qin2020s4g} are not applicable in this domain.
+In short, our idea is quite different---not only in approach (dynamic RL policy vs.~pose estimation), but also in problem domain (dexterous manipulation vs.~gripper) and learning signal (human use prior vs.~solely geometry or robot experience).

-\textbf{Metrics} We use two metrics: \begin{enumerate*}[label=(\textbf{\arabic*)}] \item Grasp Success: For a given episode, a successful grasp has been executed if the object has been lifted off the table by the hand for at least the last 50 time steps (a quarter of the episode length) to allow time to reach the object and pick it up. \item Grasp Stability: After an episode completes, we apply perturbing forces of $5$ Newtons in six orthogonal directions to the object.
-If the object remains held, the grasp is deemed stable. \end{enumerate*} We execute 100 episodes per object using the policies that attained the highest training reward, with the objects placed at different orientations ranging from [0,180\degree], and report success and stability rates over these 100 test episodes.
+\textbf{Metrics} We use three metrics: \begin{enumerate*}[label=(\textbf{\arabic*)}] \item Grasp Success: For a given episode, a successful grasp has been executed if the object has been lifted off the table by the hand for at least the last 50 time steps (a quarter of the episode length) to allow time to reach the object and pick it up. \item Grasp Stability: After an episode completes, we apply perturbing forces of $1$ Newton in six orthogonal directions to the object.
+If the object remains held, the grasp is deemed stable. \item Functionality: We report the percentage of successful grasps in which the hand lies close to the GT affordance region (measured using Chamfer distance). \end{enumerate*} We execute 100 episodes per object with the objects placed at different orientations ranging from [0,180\degree], and report mean and std dev of the metrics across all models trained with four random seeds.

+\textbf{Noisy sensing and actuation} When deploying trained policies on real robots, we might encounter a number of non-ideal circumstances owing to faulty sensor readings or imperfect robot executions.
+To better model such realistic settings, we incorporate noise into our training and testing regimes in simulation~\cite{akkaya2019solving,zhu2018reinforcement}.
+Following~\cite{zhu2018reinforcement}, we apply additive Gaussian noise on the proprioceptive sensor readings (robot joint angles and angular velocities), object tracking points, and robot actuation.
+We also apply pixel perturbations in the range [-5,5] and clip all pixel values between [0,255].
+We train all versions of all methods under these noisy conditions (see Fig.~\ref{fig:grasp_metrics}, discussed below).
+We additionally test our method with a tracking failure model that freezes the track for 20 frames at random intervals and find that mean success rate is still reasonably high at 54\%.
+These empirical results indicate that GRAFF can remain fairly robust to tracking, sensing, and actuation failures that real robotic systems encounter.

+While our lab does not have access to a real dexterous robotic hand, we believe that (like in~\cite{jain2019learning,li2020hierarchical,merzic2019leveraging,rajeswaran2017learning,xuegripping}) the high quality physics-based simulator together with these noise models offers a meaningful study.
+We are also encouraged by recent successes translating policies trained only in simulation to real-world dexterous robots using domain randomization~\cite{andrychowicz2020learning,tobin-iros2017}.